De Gea backs himself to keep Manchester United No.1 spot amid calls for Henderson promotion | Goal.com

 The competition doesn't faze De Gea, who has won the club’s player of the year award four times, and he is backing himself to keep his place.

-“I think we improved already this season.
-We were 14 points behind the third position in the Premier League.
-We finished third at the end,” De Gea explained.
+“I think we've already improved this season.
+We were 14 points behind third position in the Premier League and we finished third at the end,” De Gea explained.

-“We play very good I think many games.
-We deserved to be in the final, if we are honest; maybe we need a bit of experience, more experience on the team - but we have to score the chances.
-Let's keep improving, let's keep fighting for this club and let's try to win trophies next season."
+“We've played very well in many games, I think.
+To be honest, we deserved to be in the final.
+Maybe we need a bit more experience in the team and to score the chances that the we get.
+Let's keep improving, let's keep fighting for this club and let's try to win trophies next season.”

-“I think we are playing very good football, attacking football and we are all enjoying playing attacking football,” he said.
-“There has been a lot of games, not a lot of rest, so we have like a couple of weeks to rest, properly rest, and then to start training again.
+“I think we are playing very good football, attacking football, and we are all enjoying playing in that style,” he said.
+“There has been a lot of games and not a lot of down time, so we have a couple of weeks to rest, properly rest, and then start training again.

-"Everything, the games goes again and we have to be 100 per cent focused and ready to play our best football."
+“The games will come again and we have to be 100 per cent focused and be ready to play our best football.”